 Fall is often considered the best time of year to go to Yosemite by those in the know.
 The crowds thin out after Labor Day, and the weather is generally mild and pleasant, making it ideal for hiking and other outdoor activities.
 The park transforms into a tapestry of fall colors, with dogwoods, maples, and oaks displaying hues of gold, red, and orange.

 The waterfalls may be diminished, but the clear skies and crisp air provide excellent conditions for photography.
-Hiking trails are less crowded, allowing for a more peaceful and immersive experience.
+That said, hiking trails are less crowded, allowing for a more peaceful and immersive experience.
 Fall is also a great time for rock climbing, as the cooler temperatures provide better grip.

 Winter (November - March): A Serene Wonderland of Snow and Solitude